great-expectations/great_expectations/docs/docusaurus/docs/core/introduction/gx_overview.md

 title: GX Core overview
 ---

-GX Core is the open source Python library that supports the Great Expectations (GX) framework for data validation.

-This overview is for new users of the Great Expectations (GX) Core and those looking for an improved understanding of GX components and primary workflows.
-It is an ideal place to start before exploring more advanced GX topics found in the GX documentation.
+This overview is for new users of GX Core and those looking for an improved understanding of GX Core components and primary workflows.
+It is an ideal place to start before exploring more advanced topics found in the GX Core documentation.

 ## GX Core components and workflows

-GX is a framework for describing data using expressive tests and then validating that the data meets test criteria.
-GX Core is a Python library that provides a programmatic interface to building and running data validation workflows using GX.
+**Great Expectations (GX)** is a framework for describing data using expressive tests and then validating that the data meets test criteria. **GX Core** is a Python library that provides a programmatic interface to building and running data validation workflows using GX.

 GX Core is versatile and supports a variety of workflows.
 It can be used for interactive, exploratory data validation as well as data validation within production deployments.